josemazo/bmo/README.md

 $ ./bmo -e
 ```

 You will see a `prompt`.
-Now your are inside the `container` logged as `root`.
+Now you are inside the `container` logged as `root`.
 Install everything you need and type:
 ```
 $ exit
 ```